Health in Botswana

 Botswana's healthcare system has been steadily improving and expanding its infrastructure to become more accessible.
 The country's position as an upper middle-income country has allowed them to make strides in universal healthcare access for much of Botswana's population.
-The majority of the Botswana's 2.3 million inhabitants now live within five kilometers of a healthcare facility.
+The majority of the Botswana's 2.3 million inhabitants now live within five kilometres of a healthcare facility.
 As a result, the infant mortality and maternal mortality rates have been on a steady decline.
 The country's improving healthcare infrastructure has also been reflected in an increase of the average life expectancy from birth, with nearly all births occurring in healthcare facilities.

 Access to healthcare has not alleviated all of the country's healthcare concerns because, like many countries in Sub-Saharan Africa, Botswana is still battling high rates of HIV/AIDS and other infectious diseases.
 In 2013, about 25% of the population was infected with HIV/AIDS.
 Botswana is also grappling with high rates of malnutrition among children under the age of 5 which has led to other health concerns such as diarrhea and stunted growth.